George W. Clinton

-Hon.
-George William Clinton (April 21, 1807 – September 7, 1885) was a New York lawyer, politician, judge, author, and amateur naturalist.
-He served as Mayor of Buffalo, New York from 1842 to 1843.
+George William Clinton (April 21, 1807 – September 7, 1885) was an American lawyer, politician, judge, author, and amateur naturalist.
+He served as mayor of Buffalo, New York from 1842 to 1843.

 Early life and family

-Clinton was born on April 21, 1807, in New York City to Maria Franklin (1775-1818) and DeWitt Clinton (1769-1828), while the latter was serving as Mayor of New York City.
+Clinton was born on April 21, 1807, in New York City to Maria Franklin (1775–1818) and DeWitt Clinton (1769–1828), while the latter was serving as Mayor of New York City.
 His father later became a U.S. Senator and the 6th Governor of New York.
-He was the grandson of Major General James Clinton (1736-1812), grandnephew of George Clinton (1739-1812), the 4th U.S. Vice President, nephew of George Clinton, Jr. (1771-1809), a U.S. Representative, and James G. Clinton (1804-1849), also a member of the House of Representatives.
+He was the grandson of Major General James Clinton (1736–1812), grandnephew of George Clinton (1739–1812), the 4th U.S. Vice President, nephew of George Clinton, Jr. (1771–1809), a U.S. Representative, and James G. Clinton (1804–1849), also a member of the House of Representatives.

 Education

 Clinton grew up in Albany, New York, and attended The Albany Academy.
 He graduated from Hamilton College in 1825 and Norwich University in 1827, and was a member of Phi Beta Kappa.
-In 1828, he attended the Litchfield Law School, completed his legal studies with Judge Ambrose Spencer (1765-1848), and was admitted to the bar in 1831.
+In 1828, he attended the Litchfield Law School, completed his legal studies with Judge Ambrose Spencer (1765–1848), and was admitted to the bar in 1831.

 Career

-Clinton initially practiced law in Albany with Matthew Henry Webster and then in 1832 formed a partnership with the son of his legal mentor, John Canfield Spencer (1788-1855), who eventually became the 17th United States Secretary of War and 16th United States Secretary of the Treasury in Canandaigua, New York.
+Clinton initially practiced law in Albany with Matthew Henry Webster and then in 1832 formed a partnership with the son of his legal mentor, John Canfield Spencer (1788–1855), who eventually became the 17th United States Secretary of War and 16th United States Secretary of the Treasury in Canandaigua, New York.
 He served as the District Attorney of Ontario County from 1835 to 1836.

 In 1836, he moved to Buffalo and settled on the north side of East Mohawk Street between Washington and Ellicott Streets.
 The same year he organized the local Democratic Party with 20 or so other citizens.

 Political career

 On March 22, 1838, he was appointed Collector of Customs at Buffalo by U.S. President Martin Van Buren.
 Clinton served in this role until 1842 when he was succeeded by Jedediah Hyde Lathrop.
 In March of that same year, Clinton was elected Mayor of Buffalo.
 Although a Democrat, his election was unique in that he was not a party candidate.
 During his term the City Charter was revised.
 On March 14, 1843, he presided over his last council meeting.

 Clinton was appointed as United States Attorney for the Northern District of New York under President James K. Polk, and served from 1847 to 1850.
 From 1854 to 1878 he was Judge of Buffalo's Superior Court.
-His legal writings included the three volume Digest of the Decisions of the Law and Equity Courts of the State of New York.
+His legal writings included the three volume Digest of the Decisions of the Law and Equity Courts of the State of New York and Phi Beta Kappa oration Union College in 1857.
 In 1867, he was a delegate to the New York State Constitutional Convention.